Prethermal quantum many-body Kapitza phases of periodically driven spin systems: Infinite-range systems

 \section{Infinite-range systems}

-In order to gain insight into the physics of this problem it is worth starting with the simplest case $\alpha=0$.
-Here $H$ in Eq.~\eqref{eq:generalIsing} reduces to the Lipkin-Meshkov-Glick (LMG) model, which is equivalent to a single macroscopic spin \cite{LMG}.
-Indeed, in this case the coupling strength is the same $J = \tilde{J}_0/N$ for all pairs of spins, hence $H$ describes the dynamics of a single collective spin $\vec{S}=\sum_i \vec{\sigma}_i /N$ \cite{SciollaBiroliMF,Zunkovic,BrandesLMG}.
+In order to gain insight into the physics of this problem it is worth to start by analyzing the simplest limit $\alpha\to0$, where mean-field theory becomes exact and ideas analogous to those employed by Kapitza in 1951 can be applied \cite{Kapitza}.
+In fact, in this limit $H$ in Eq.~\eqref{eq:generalIsing} reduces to the Lipkin-Meshkov-Glick (LMG) model, which is equivalent to a single macroscopic spin \cite{LMG} on the Bloch sphere.
+Indeed, the coupling strength is the same $J = \tilde{J}_0/N$ for all pairs of spins, hence $H$ describes the dynamics of a single collective spin $\vec{S}=\sum_i \vec{\sigma}_i /N$ \cite{SciollaBiroliMF,Zunkovic,BrandesLMG}.
 In the thermodynamic limit $N\to\infty$ the rescaled Hamiltonian $H/N$ becomes equivalent to its classical limit $\mathcal{H}_{\text{cl}} = - \tilde{J}_0 \, S_x^2 - B \, S_z$.
 At zero temperature and constant $B$, this system has a paramagnetic phase for $\lvert B\rvert>2\tilde{J}_0$, where all the microscopic spins are oriented along the transverse direction $z$ of the field, and a ferromagnetic phase for $\lvert B\rvert<2\tilde{J}_0$, where the spins acquire a non-vanishing component along the longitudinal direction $x$ \cite{SciollaBiroliMF,DasSengupta,Zunkovic}.